 This is a guest post written by Tiffany.

-Rule #1 (in ALL circumstances) – ALWAYS keep a snack of about 100-150 calories with you; a protein bar or a pack of raw almonds are great examples!
+Rule #1 – Always keep a snack of about 100-150 calories with you; a protein bar or a pack of raw almonds are great examples!
 Eat this about 30 minutes to 1 hour before your function.
 This will control your appetite and leave you less likely to pig out on things you know you shouldn’t have like macaroni and cheese, tortilla chips with cheese and even birthday cake.

 If you are in a breakfast meeting or a lunch meeting with a client, you can always sneak away to the bathroom at some point within the meeting and scarf down your 100 calorie snack as well!
 Make sure that your snack can easily fit in your pocket and will not spoil (a string cheese or a refrigerated snack would).
 Not sure that you can resist the bagels and muffins available at the breakfast meeting?
 Make some of the protein bars into muffins and share!
 Good choices are the Lemon Protein Bars (add poppy seeds and pass them off as poppy seed muffins) and the Cinnamon Swirl Protein Bread.